craigfrancis/iframe-height/readme.md

 ### Height animation

-And as alternative to "max-height: 100000px" when animating the opening/closing of simple disclosure widgets ([example](./additional/height-animation/)):
+An alternative to "max-height: 10000px" when animating the opening/closing of a disclosure widget ([demo](https://craigfrancis.github.io/iframe-height/additional/height-animation/) / [source](./additional/height-animation/)):

 	#widget {
 	    overflow-y: hidden;